 Some students who already own their own Livescribe pen will utilize just the notification aspect of the accommodation.
 Generally, students are either eligible for the traditional notetaking accommodation or the pen, not both.

 Disability Resources can only loan pens to SOU students who are eligible for notetaking accommodations due to a specific disability.
-Pens are checked out to eligible students through AIMS .
+Eligible students request the use of the pen as they do any other accommodation, through the AIMS website.

 If you're having difficulty with the pen, try these troubleshooting steps: